 How we choose the best wireless earbuds under $200

 At SoundGuys, we perform objective tests to measure wireless earbuds.
-In order to do so, we use a Bruel & Kjaer 5128 head and torso simulator (HATS) with an anatomically realistic ear canal and outer ear.
+To do so, we use a Bruel & Kjaer 5128 head-and-torso simulator (HATS) with an anatomically realistic ear canal and outer ear.
 Using this test head in our lab, we perform the following tests:

 - Sound quality: We use the Multi-Dimensional Audio Quality Score (MDAQS) algorithm from Head Acoustics to rate sound quality on a scale from 1-5 based on the listener preferences of hundreds of listeners.
-We also measure the frequency response of the earbuds and compare that to our validated SoundGuys Preference Curve.
+We also measure the earbuds’ frequency response and compare it to our validated SoundGuys Preference Curve.

-- Battery life: To test battery life of wireless earbuds, we use shaped noise and a real-time analyzer to calibrate the volume so the earbuds consistently peak at 75dB(SPL).
+- Battery life: To test the battery life of wireless earbuds, we use a noise-shaping signal and a real-time analyzer to calibrate the volume so the earbuds consistently peak at 75dB (SPL).
 We then loop our music test track continuously, ensuring all results are directly comparable.

-We also use a standardized setup to test the microphone quality of products with pre-recorded phrases from a calibrated artificial mouth in our test chamber.
+We also use a standardized setup to test microphone quality by playing pre-recorded phrases through a calibrated artificial mouth in our test chamber.
 This allows us to present standardized microphone samples to you so you can judge the quality of various products and compare them across the board.
-After we collect all of this data, we then score each product through a variety of objective and subjective measures.
+After we collect all this data, we score each product using a variety of objective and subjective measures.

-Our team then confers with one another regarding the best products for a given category, and we present our list to you.
+Our team then confers to determine the best products for a given category, and we present our list to you.
 It’s not over after we hit “publish,” though.
 Instead, we treat every article as a living document that we update as new and worthy products come out.

 Why you should trust SoundGuys